eosdram/EOSDRAM/README.md

 Decimals: 18

-DRAM is the equivalent of EOS RAM on the Ethereum blockchain.
+DRAM is the derivative equivalent of EOS RAM on the Ethereum blockchain.

 1 DRAM = 1 Kb (EOS RAM)